Install xNIC on Linux

 WHAT TO EXPECT

-The xNIC is a lightweight service that must be installed on every VM sending or receiving multicast traffic to and from a cloudSwXtch.
+The xNIC is a lightweight service that must be installed on every VM sending or receiving multicast traffic to and from a cloudSwXtch network.
 An xNIC should not be installed on a cloudSwXtch or cloudSwXtch Bridge VM.

-In this article, users will learn how to install the xNIC software in the Linux systems.
+In this article, users will learn how to install the xNIC software on Linux systems.

 Installing xNIC for Linux